dev-ath0m/hyperhdr-c792/README.md

     if grab_active and led_on:
         sys.exit(0)
     elif led_on and not grab_active:
-        # LEDDEVICE is ON but grabber inactive — could be no HDMI signal (OK)
+        # LEDDEVICE ON but grabber inactive — could be no HDMI signal (OK)
-        # or genuinely stuck (needs restart).
+        # or genuinely stuck.
 Caller checks HDMI signal to decide.
         print(f'LEDDEVICE={led_on} GRAB_active={grab_active}')
         sys.exit(3)
     else: